anaganisk/fxfloorboard-code/packager/readme.txt

                 >>>>>>>>>Quite often no-one bothers to let me know<<<<<<<

 	reply email to <gumtownbassman@yahoo.com>
-        as your information will help with the project progress. regards Colin...
+        as your information is importaint and will help with the project progress. regards Colin...